Mark-v-Booren/comics/README.md

 ## Overview

-In this project I wanted to combine anomtion with comic art.
+In this project I wanted to combine animation, code and comic art.
-I believe that there is so much to explore in the mixing field of art and coding For this project I used my own art to experiment with some nice animation I recently saw.
+ITs very much fun to explore and expirement with code and analogue art.
+For this project I used my own art to experiment with some beautifull animation I recently learned.

 ## Features

 - Feature 1: view comics while the user can touch and move
-- Feature 2: switch to a next page te continue reading
+- Feature 2: switch to a next page te continue reading -
--

 ## Installation

 This is just html, css and javascript